awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-user-data-storage.rst

 Next Steps
 ==========

-* For further information about TransferUtility capabilities, see :ref:`how-to-transfer-files-with-transfer-utility`.
+* For more information about TransferUtility capabilities, see :ref:`how-to-transfer-files-with-transfer-utility`.

 * For sample apps that demonstrate TransferUtility capabilities, see `Android S3 TransferUtility Sample <https://github.com/awslabs/aws-sdk-android-samples/tree/master/S3TransferUtilitySample>`__ and `iOS S3 TransferUtility Sample <https://github.com/awslabs/aws-sdk-ios-samples/tree/master/S3TransferUtility-Sample>`__.

 * Looking for Amazon Cognito Sync?
 If you are a new user, use `AWS AppSync <https://aws.amazon.com/appsync/>`__ instead.
 AppSync is a new service for synchronizing application data across devices.
 Like Cognito Sync, AppSync enables synchronization of a user's own data, such as game state or app preferences.
-AppSync extends these capabilities by allowing multiple users to synchronize and collaborate in real-time on shared data, such as a virtual meeting space or chatroom. `Start building with AWS AppSync now <https://aws.amazon.com/appsync/>`__
+AppSync extends these capabilities by allowing multiple users to synchronize and collaborate in real time on shared data, such as a virtual meeting space or chat room. `Start building with AWS AppSync now <https://aws.amazon.com/appsync/>`__